 - Before trying to test a new custom dictionary, it is strongly recommended to clean your browser cache.

 - Go to your web page and enter a sentence or a list of words that have been added with a new custom dictionary.
 The words that are present in your custom dictionary should be considered as correct.
 Moreover, if you try to misspell any of these words, your should get a correct word as a suggestion for correction in the list of suggestions.

 5.2.
 Modify the required fields (e.g. add new words) and click Save.

-6.2.
-Select the dictionary you want to delete and on the dictionary page click Delete and confirm your choice.
+- Select the dictionary you want to delete click Delete icon.